Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Discovering Cliffs in the Gradient Direction

 \subsubsection{Methodology}

 In order to study the gradient direction's reward surface over the course of training, we plot a 1-dimensional projection of the rewards along the gradient direction for a series of checkpoints taken at uniform training step increments.
-Since the training checkpoints are relatively far apart from one another, the plot is somewhat discontinuous.
+A sample of these can be seen in \autoref{fig:lineplot_table} and the full set of plots can be found in \autoref{appendix:line_plots} Since the training checkpoints are relatively far apart from one another, the plot is somewhat discontinuous.
 However, we selected uniformly distributed checkpoints across the entire span of training, so they should be representative of all points visited during training.
 We sample 20 points along a distance of 0.4 in the normalized gradient direction, and another 10 points between the first and second sample point.
 This results in a single high resolution segment at the start of each plot that allows us to more easily identify cliffs early in the plots.
-The Atari environments Montezuma's Revenge, Pitfall!, Private Eye, and Solaris were plotted with 1,000,00 environment steps per sample point to limit evaluation noise, while the remaining environments used 200,000 time steps.
+The Atari environments Montezuma's Revenge, Pitfall!, Private Eye, and Solaris were plotted with 1,000,000 environment steps per sample point to limit evaluation noise, while the remaining environments used 200,000 time steps.